 The delivery value must vary from 1 to 3 and will be registered in the S696 system.

-T
+The fieldsevaluation criteria must be all on the flap "Accept"

-he evaluation criteria must be included in all deliveries, but their fulfillment is mandatory only for project deliveries with the action program field marked and must occur at the time the delivery is being registered.
+The evaluation criteria must be included in all deliveries, but their fulfillment is mandatory only for project deliveries with the action program field marked and must occur at the time the delivery is being registered.
+Note: for entry of each field, use list in values : 1, 2 or 3